Get the full stakeholder briefing.

 Data Points to Monitor

-- E&P client capital spending announcements and quarterly guidance
+- E&P capital spending announcements and revisions